 Mile Marker .02 1974 Lava Tree and Keanakakoi Crater Hike Mile Marker 0.4 Lua Manu Crater

 The first of several marked craters along this road, Lua Manu will be on your right.
-Lua Manu is a pit crater which is formed when magma below the earth's surface drains, causing the earth to collapse.
+Lua Manu is a pit crater that is formed when magma below the earth's surface drains, causing the earth to collapse.
 The 1974 flow sent lava pouring into Lua Manu's basin which is 109 yards in diameter.
 Further down the road at 0.9 you will see a small pullout on the left which leads to another pit crater, Puhimau Crater.